papo1011/os161/README.md

-# What is OS161?

-OS161 is a lightweight educational operating system designed for teaching operating system concepts.
-Developed by Harvard University, it runs on a MIPS-based simulator called sys161.
-The system includes basic kernel functionality such as threading, interrupts, traps, and a minimal file system.
-However, many features, such as system calls, virtual memory, and advanced process management, need to be implemented by students as part of their coursework.
+# OS161: An Educational Operating System

+OS161 is a lightweight educational operating system developed at Harvard University to help students dive into the inner workings of operating systems.
+It runs on a MIPS-based simulator called System161, which provides a simplified yet realistic environment for OS development and experimentation.

+## Why OS161?

+OS161 is designed to hit that sweet spot between simplicity and realism, making it a great playground for learning OS fundamentals.
+It comes with the basics—threading, interrupts, traps, and a minimal file system—but the real challenge (and fun) comes from implementing missing features like system calls, virtual memory, and process management yourself.
+It’s hands-on learning at its best, pushing you to tackle real-world OS development problems.

+**Fun fact**: Mark Zuckerberg worked on OS161 assignments during his last semester at Harvard, while also busy launching Facebook.

+## System161: The Simulator

+System161 is the virtual machine built specifically for OS161.
+It simulates a 32-bit MIPS-based system and supports up to 32 processors, making it a solid testing ground for OS development.
+Some key features include:

+- Remote debugging with GDB
+- Built-in kernel profiling and statistical monitoring
+- Event tracing down to individual machine instructions
+- The ability to network multiple instances using a hub program

-### OS161 Development Environment
+## OS161 Development Environment

-OS161 requires Ubuntu 20.04 for proper execution.
-To simplify the setup process, you can use a preconfigured Docker container that includes all necessary dependencies.
-This container includes all necessary dependencies for OS161 development.
+Setting up OS161 is easiest on Ubuntu 20.04.
+To save time and headaches, there’s a preconfigured Docker container that includes all the necessary dependencies, so you can jump straight into coding without worrying about installation issues.

-### Using the OS161 Docker Container

-A Docker container has been prepared to facilitate the development of OS161.
-You can find it at the following repository:

 ➡️ [polito-os161-docker](https://github.com/marcopalena/polito-os161-docker)

 ## Navigating the OS161 File Structure